lm-sys/RouteLLM/README.md

 Out of the box, RouteLLM supports 4 routers trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair.

 The full list of routers:
-1. `mf`: Uses a matrix factorization model trained on the preference data. (recommended)
+1. `mf`: Uses a matrix factorization model trained on the preference data (recommended).
 2. `sw_ranking`: Uses a weighted Elo calculation for routing, where each vote is weighted according to how similar it is to the user's prompt.
 3. `bert`: Uses a BERT classifier trained on the preference data.
 4. `causal_llm`: Uses a LLM-based classifier tuned on the preference data.